 Keep Kennedale Beautiful Commission (KKB)

-Unfortunately, Simple Recycling will no longer be offered by the City of Kennedale.
+Unfortunately, Simple Recycling curbside service is no longer available in the City of Kennedale.
 This was a service that allowed residents to recycle clothing and homegoods by leaving them at the curb for pickup.
 This change has no effect on the curbside recycling of household waste via the green rolling bins, which is still being offered.

 - 6:00 p.m. on the second Tuesday of each month*